 22. Berserk by Kentarou Miura

 The young Guts finds himself in front of Griffith, an intriguing character who appears to be the leader of the Band of the Falcon, a mercenary band renowned as one of the most capable in the kingdom.
-Guts would join the band after losing a duel against Griffith, greatly intertwining their fates as a result.
+Guts would join the band after losing a duel against Griffith, greatly intertwining their fates.

 23. Ouran High School Host Club by Bisco Hatori

-Primarily focusing on comedy and romance, Ouran High School Host Club revolves around the “host” culture.
-Just so you know, a host is a male entertainer that uses his charisma and intellect to attract and entertain female customers as they spend money in the store.
+Ouran High School Host Club focuses primarily on comedy and romance and evolves around the “host” culture.
+Just so you know, a host is a male entertainer who uses his charisma and intellect to attract and entertain female customers as they spend money in the store.

-The Ouran High School, famous for being a school for the rich, has a host club where female customers can attend and meet its members.
-And, perhaps due to bad luck, our main character visits it and ends up accidentally breaking a vase valued at 8 million Yen.
+Ouran High School, famous for being a school for the rich, has a host club where female customers can attend and meet its members.
+Perhaps due to bad luck, our main character visits it and accidentally breaks a vase valued at 8 million Yen.

-Thinking that Haruhi is a man because of her silhouette and appearance, the club members make her join the club to pay off her debt, soon discovering that she’s a girl.
+Because of her silhouette and appearance, the club members think Haruhi is a man.
+They make her join the club to pay off her debt.
+Later, they realize that she’s a girl.
 But she turns out to be a pretty good host, so they decide to continue the facade.

 24. Blue Lock by Muneyuki Kaneshiro & Yuusuke Nomura